EarthenSky/pomme-synth/devlog/week1.md

 - https://icons8.com/lunacy -> for designing gui

 # immediate todo:
-- implement a rough outline of the gui
+- implement a rough outline of the gui -> figure out how to build & test ONLY the gui, without the vst part -> pass the function to another cargo module?
 - implement multiple osc modules
 - implement volume & pitch knobs
 - implement simple env (adsr)